nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Note:**
 * JABPro offers 3 predefined tag categories namely `employment`, `role`, and `dept`.
 However, you can define up to 3 more tag categories of your own!
-* The tags created using this command can be used to tag applicant using the `add` or `edit` command.
+* The tags created using this command can be used to tag applicants using the `add` or `edit` command.
 Tagging applicant without previously categorising the tags using `create` would still work but the tags would be *uncategorised*.
 * `create` only allows tags to be categorised at creation meaning tags that have already been created, cannot be categorised further.

   **Tip:**
 * You can create multiple tags at once i.e. `create t/dept marketing t/role developer ...`
-* Use this command for frequently used tags for better efficiency in tagging applicant.
+* Use this command for frequently used tags for better efficiency in tagging applicants.
 * You can view all of your tags by keying in the `listT` command.
   </box>